SatelCreative/spylib/docs/development-contributing.md

 or just edit one file and copy the new version to overwrite the other file when you're done editing.
 A Github action verifies that the two files are identical and will prevent a PR merge is they aren't.

-## Publishing to pipy
+## Publishing to PyPI

-We use [poetry](https://python-poetry.org/) to manage the dependencies and publish to pypi.
+We use [poetry](https://python-poetry.org/) to manage the dependencies and publish to PyPI.

 1. Create branch `release/x.y.z`